LongCTygo/sot-piston-puzzle/README.md

 The last 4 bits are the location of the goal.
 It starts at the top left corner of the **board**, going to the right of the row, then to the next row, like the two above.

 As an example, this is the board with the seed 100000.
-Try to convert the seed into the board.
+Try to convert the seed into a board.
 | x | . | o | o |
 |---|---|---|---|
 | **.** | **.** | **.** | **.** |